Nick-Kou/State-Estimation-Filters/README.md

 # State-Estimation-Filters
 Examples of robotic state estimation filters for particular problems, their descriptions, and animations.
 ## Installation
+Tutorials and underlying theory are included in each folder.

 First refer to this [guide](https://docs.conda.io/en/latest/miniconda.html) to install conda or miniconda.